USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixD_parallel_implementation.md

 **Figure D-9.
 True parallel I/O approach**

 To invoke this feature users have to re-build CMAQ after building additional libraries not used with CMAQ traditionally as well as retaining the traditional libraries with the exception of the non-"mpi" IOAPI library downloaded in [Chapter 3](../CMAQ_UG_ch03_preparing_compute_environment.md).
 The additional libraries required by invoking this option include the PnetCDF library and the "mpi" version of the IOAPI library.
+It also requires installation of parallel file system, e.g. Lustre or BeeGFS, with sufficient I/O hardware such as disk drive and I/O sub-system to support parallel file system software.

 **PnetCDF library**